opscentric/mini-series/docker-and-containers/README.md

 #### The `build:` Directive

-Instead of an `image:` you can define a Dockerfile from which Docker Compose should build an image for use.
-If you specify a period instead of a filename Docker will build the Dockerfile in the current directory.
+Instead of an `image:` you can define a Dockerfile from which Docker Compose should build and run an image.
+If you specify a period `.` instead of a filename Docker will build the Dockerfile in the current directory.

 #### The `restart:` Directive